kevi0x6e/hh-injection/README.md

 ## Disclaimer

-This tool should be used for testing purposes only and with explicit permission.
-Misuse of this tool may violate terms of service or laws.
+This tool should be used only for authorized testing purposes.
+Unauthorized use may violate terms of service or laws.
 Use at your own risk.